Skip to main content

 Your Task

 A cross can be drawn as a 12-sided polygon.
-Start at the bottom-left of the lower arm and work around the perimeter, alternating between long (100) and short (40) sides.
+Start at the bottom-left of the lower arm and work around the perimeter, alternating between long (100) and short (40) sides, and alternating the direction of the turns (some are 90° left, some are 90° right).

 Swift